-F) Assessment Process
+G) Assessment Process

-- 17) Applications will be assessed by two (2) Assessors and the outcome ratified by the CPPC. - 18) If Assessors and the CPPC require clarification regarding any part of an application, an online interview may be arranged with the applicant. - 19) Where the two Assessors do not agree on the outcome of a PD review, the Registrar will forward the assessment to the Chair and Deputy Chair or Immediate Past Chair of the CPPC for consideration and decision.
-If they cannot agree on an outcome, the assessment will be forwarded to the full CPPC for consideration and decision. - 20) The CPPC shall have absolute discretion to: - a. allow or deny accreditation as an AusIMM Chartered Professional or approve an assessment for RPEQ; and - b. review a Chartered Professional's and RPEQ's competence and ability to meet the requirements of the program at any time. - 21) If the CPPC is satisfied that an applicant is eligible, the applicant will be admitted to the appropriate discipline of Chartered Professional and notified accordingly. - 22) Admitted applicants will be added to the register of Chartered Professionals. - 23) Admitted applicants may request a certificate of AusIMM Chartered Professional accreditation. - 24) Rejected applicants will be advised accordingly, and feedback on their application will be provided.
-Any rejected applicant may re-apply after 12 months from the date of rejection by submitting a new application and will be required to pay the application fee again. - 25) The CPPC will reject an application if requested information is not supplied by the applicant or their sponsors within 90 days of the CPPC request unless extenuating circumstances exist.
-Applicants rejected due to incomplete applications may re-apply after 6 months from the date of rejection by submitting a new application and will be required to pay the application fee again.
+- 29) Applications will be assessed by two (2) Assessors and the outcome ratified by the CPPC. - 30) If Assessors and the CPPC require clarification regarding any part of an application, an online interview may be arranged with the applicant. - 31) Where the two Assessors do not agree on the outcome of a PD review, the Registrar will forward the assessment to the Chair and Deputy Chair or Immediate Past Chair of the CPPC for consideration and decision.
+If they cannot agree on an outcome, the assessment will be forwarded to the full CPPC for consideration and decision. - 32) The CPPC shall have absolute discretion to: - a. allow or deny accreditation as an AusIMM Chartered Professional or approve an assessment for RPEQ; and - b. review a Chartered Professional's and RPEQ's competence and ability to meet the requirements of the program at any time. - 33) If the CPPC is satisfied that an applicant is eligible, the applicant will be admitted to the appropriate discipline of Chartered Professional and notified accordingly. - 34) Admitted applicants will be added to the register of Chartered Professionals. - 35) Admitted applicants may request a certificate of AusIMM Chartered Professional accreditation. - 36) Rejected applicants will be advised accordingly, and feedback on their application will be provided.
+Any rejected applicant may re-apply after 12 months from the date of rejection by submitting a new application and will be required to pay the application fee again. - 37) The CPPC will reject an application if requested information is not supplied by the applicant or their sponsors within 90 days of the CPPC request unless extenuating circumstances exist.
+Applicants rejected due to incomplete applications may re-apply after 6 months from the date of rejection by submitting a new application and will be required to pay the application fee again. - 38) An application must be completed within 6 months, unless extenuating circumstances occur, in which case, a request for an extension of time must be submitted in writing to the Registrar. - 39) If a CP receives marginal approval on a PD review, as determined by two assessors, that CP will be noted for a subsequent PD review to be completed after 2 years.

-G) Applications for Two Chartered Professional Disciplines
+H) Applications for Two Chartered Professional Disciplines

-- 26) If an applicant wishes to apply for CP accreditation in two disciplines, two separate applications must be completed.
-Each will be assessed independently and applicants must demonstrate that they are fully qualified and experienced in each discipline. - 27) The applicant must demonstrate that they have completed and agree to maintain their PD commitments for each discipline in which Chartered Professional accreditation is sought (150 hours for each discipline).
-The full 300 hours of PD must be demonstrated at the time of application and Logbook journal entries must specify to which discipline the hours are to be applied. - Applicants for two disciplines must supply three (3) sponsors in support of each discipline; however, one (1) sponsor may be used in both applications. - 29) Applicants for a technical discipline and the Management discipline may use one (1) sponsor in both applications, providing five (5) sponsors in total.

-- 30) Applicants for multiple Chartered Professional accreditations will be required to pay the application fee for each discipline in which Chartered Professional accreditation is sought. - 31) Holders of multiple Chartered Professional accreditations will be required to pay the annual fees, if applicable, for each discipline in which Chartered Professional accreditation is held.
+- 40) If an applicant wishes to apply for CP accreditation in two disciplines, two separate applications must be completed.
+Each will be assessed independently, and applicants must demonstrate that they are fully qualified and experienced in each discipline. - 41) The applicant must demonstrate that they have completed and agree to maintain their PD commitments for each discipline in which Chartered Professional accreditation is sought (150 hours for each discipline).
+The full 300 hours of PD must be demonstrated at the time of application and Logbook journal entries must specify to which discipline the hours are to be applied. - 42) Applicants for two disciplines must supply three (3) sponsors in support of each discipline; however, one (1) sponsor may be used in both applications. - 43) Applicants for a technical discipline and the Management discipline may use one (1) sponsor in both applications, providing five (5) sponsors in total. - 44) Applicants for multiple Chartered Professional accreditations will be required to pay the application fee for each discipline in which Chartered Professional accreditation is sought. - 45) Holders of multiple Chartered Professional accreditations will be required to pay the annual fees, if applicable, for each discipline in which Chartered Professional accreditation is held.

-H) Applications for Discipline Transfers
+I) Applications for Discipline Transfers